hwittenborn/hunterwittenborn.com/content/blog/claiming-victory-with-ai-automatic-social-media-marketing.md

 </div>

 ### 3. Automatic deployment to social platforms (duh)
-Now that we have access to the information needed to run a proper campaign, Promo Pilot generates the posts needed for various social media platforms.
+Now that we have access to the information needed to run a proper campaign, PromoPilot generates the posts needed for various social media platforms.
 As of the time of writing, this entails LinkedIn and Instagram:

 ![socials example](/posts/claiming-victory-with-ai-automatic-social-media-marketing/socials-example.png)